sfarrens/make-tutorial/make-part1/readme.md

 For the second example we will look at the file `makefile2`.

-We can starting making our makefile more general by making use of some makefile tools.
+We can start making our makefile more general by making use of some makefile tools.

 First, we update the compilation command for the `main` target.